 Off The Hook restaurant was founded with a simple idea in mind, “to share their love for Cajun foods and culture in a timely manner.”

-Today, Off The Hook has three locations: one in Houma, one in Thibodaux, and one in Houston, Texas.
+Off The Hook has grown to three locations: one in Houma, one in Thibodaux, and one in Houston.
 The Ascension Parish location is number four.
-The new restaurant is located at 437 N. Airline Highway in the former Zaxby’s location, between Chase Bank and Piccadilly Cafeteria.
+The restaurant is at 437 N. Airline Highway in the former Zaxby’s location, between Chase Bank and Piccadilly Cafeteria.

-The Off The Hook menu features all locally caught seafood including Gulf shrimp, po’boys, salads, wraps, and premium Angus beef burgers.
-Additionally, Off The Hook serves gumbo, etouffee, and other Cajun staples made from their family recipes.
-They encourage guests to add a hand-battered onion ring or homemade bread pudding to their order.
+The Off The Hook menu features locally caught seafood including Gulf shrimp, po’boys, salads, wraps, and premium Angus beef burgers.
+Additionally, Off The Hook serves gumbo, etouffee, and other Cajun staples made from family recipes.

 Paxton and Cameron Moreaux, two of the partners and also brothers, said they are thrilled to be joining the Gonzales area, despite current challenges faced due to the coronavirus.
 They look forward to getting to know and serving the local community soon.